-Driver in fatal Christchurch crash says he is turning himself into police
+Driver in fatal Christchurch crash turns himself in to police

 The 18-year-old passenger who died in the crash has been identified as Alexia Noble-Hazelwood.

-Three males were also injured in the crash and taken to hospital for treatment.
+Three people were also injured in the crash and taken to hospital for treatment.

 Emergency services were called to Gloucester St, in Christchurch, at 11.15pm after being alerted.